sftpplus/sftpplus-docs/doc_source/configuration/server.rst

 :Default value: ``sftpplus``
 :Optional: Yes
 :Values: * A user under which the server will operate.
-         * `Disabled` - if the server should use the same user as the one used to launch the server process.
+         * Empty
 :From version: 1.6.0
 :To version: None
 :Description:
     This is a system account used by the server to run its main operations with restricted privileges on Unix-like systems.

-    To disable running the server under a dedicated account, set this value to `Disabled`.
+    To disable running the server under a dedicated account leave this value empty.

 ..  note::
     This option is ignored on Windows systems, where the server will operate